It’s a concern I often hear – is my dog too old to walk? Should I stop walking my senior dog?

 Disclosure: Some of the links in this article are affiliate links (Amazon Associate or other programs we participate in).
 As an affiliate, I earn a small commission from qualifying purchases.

 Why Is It So Important to Walk Your Old Dog?

-Sadly, many senior dogs don’t get out much, some are only let out to pee and poop, and the rest of the time, they’re lying in their beds.
+Sadly, many senior dogs don’t get out much.
+Some are only let out to pee and poop, and the rest of the time, they lie in their beds.

 Sometimes it’s mobility that is the issue, but we’ll get to that later on.

 - Dogs need a walk not only for much-needed physical exercise but for mental stimulation as well.

 - Dogs who don’t go out for walks end up bored, depressed, frustrated and even destructive.

 - They are likely to gain weight, which can cause health issues like diabetes.
 Carrying extra weight makes sore joints hurt even more.
 That makes walking more painful so they can’t go out and the vicious cycle continues.

 - It’s an easy form of exercise that can be done to suit your dog’s pace

 - It’s a good opportunity for your dog to socialize